ronaldo0010/Mitigating-SYN-Flood/README.md

 The P4 solution is easier to implement and can be ported to different target platforms, particularly hardware devices which achieve lower latency with less or no outliers.

 From [Scholz, 2020](https://arxiv.org/pdf/2003.03221.pdf), We conclude that effective and efficient SYN flood mititation on modern data planes is possible.
 SYN-cookies and SYN-auth perform equally well, moreover the simplicity of the SYN-auth implementation makes it a more attractive solution.
-However, a limiting fator this solution is finding a suitable cryptographic hash function but could be solved thanks to recent developments in hash operations being implemented in hardware - like demonstrated by Bitcoin.
+However, a limiting factor for this solution is finding a suitable cryptographic hash function, but could be solved thanks to recent developments in hash operations being implemented in hardware.
 This would allow for powerful data plane centric SYN-Flood mitigation.

 ## Sources